Do you Need a Car in Japan?

 If you’re looking for a relaxing vacation without too much stress from figuring out how to get around or where to go, renting a car might not be that great.

-However, if you want to get out of your comfort zone and like renting a car to make transportation more accessible, then go for it!
+However, if you want to get out of your comfort zone and like renting a car to make transportation more accessible, go for it!

 If you don’t already own a car in Japan, we recommend renting one instead; there are many benefits to not owning one here.